blbadger/blbadger.github.io/neural-networks.md

 ![adversarial example]({{https://blbadger.github.io}}/neural_networks/fmnist_adversarial_example.png)

+### Generative Adversarial Examples

 It may see strange to take the sign of the gradient per pixel rather than the projection of the gradient itself, as would be the case if $a$ were a trainable parameter during gradient descent.
-The authors of the work mentioned above made this decision in order to emphasize the ability of a linear transformation in the input to create adversarial examples, and went on to assert that the major cause of adversarial examples in general is excessive linearity in deep learning models.
+The authors [this work](https://arxiv.org/pdf/1412.6572.pdf) made this decision in order to emphasize the ability of a linear transformation in the input to create adversarial examples, and went on to assert that the major cause of adversarial examples in general is excessive linearity in deep learning models.

 It is probable that such linearity does indeed make finding adversarial examples somewhat easier, but if the argument on [this page](https://blbadger.github.io/nn-limitations.html) is accepted then attempting to prevent adversarial examples using nonlinear activation functions or specialized architectures is bound to fail, as all $f: \Bbb R^n \to \Bbb R$ are discontinuous if bijective.
 Not only that, but such $f$ are everywhere discontinuous, which is why each input image will have an adversarial example if we assume that $f$ approximates a bijective function well enough.